olimyuldoshev2003/HW12._Lection_about_API/README.md

 }
 ```

-2. Library axios()
+**Library axios()**.
 We can use library axios from is its website, connect it to our project and use it.
 The library axios is so easy than fetch method.